Master's in Political, Legal, and Economic Philosophy

 Fall or spring semester

-The PLEP program offers an interdisciplinary analysis of practical political questions and problems of the social world and allows students to engage in intensive debate on normative dimensions of state action, non-state action, and economic action.
+The PLEP Master's program offers an interdisciplinary analysis of practical political questions and problems of the social world.
+It allows students to engage in intensive debate on normative dimensions of state action, non-state action, and economic action.
 You can expect small classes, with students from around the world and great supervision that will help you to develop, broaden and practice analytical capacities, learn how to argue, identify relevant questions, and acquire a good knowledge of the main topics, specific methods and core ideas of philosophy, law, economics, and politics.
-The PLEP aims to prepare students for both jobs in the practical fields of government, non-governmental organizations, as well as academic careers.
+The PLEP aims to prepare students for both jobs in the practical fields of government, non-governmental organizations, etc. as well as academic careers.

 Semester Fees for the Program: 805 CHF per semester (Swiss Students), 1005 CHF per semester (Students without Swiss Residency)

 Students have a right to course guidance on a regular basis, ensured by the PLEP Study Advisor and conducted by faculty members.

 Please visit our PLEP Community Website for more details on special events, specific study information, and more.

 Scheme of program

 The PLEP program consists of the following two parts.